integritystl/americas-farmers-refreshed/wp-content/plugins/defender-security/readme.txt

 **Defender adds the best in WordPress security plugin to your website with just a few clicks.
 Stop brute force attacks, SQL injections, cross-site scripting XSS, and other WordPress vulnerabilities and hacks with Defender malware scans, antivirus scans, IP blocking, firewall, activity log, security log, and two-factor authentication login security.**

 No longer do you have to go through hideously complex settings and get a virtual PhD in security.
-Defender adds all the hardening and security tweaks you need.
+Defender adds all the hardening and security recommendations you need.

-### Security Tweaks
+### Security Recommendations

 Defender starts with a list of one-click hardening techniques that will instantly add layers of protection to your site.